-fuel type at site level using the environmental management system.
-Using calorific ted to energy consumption, in kilowatt hours (kWh), by fuel type, and is multiplied by the to derive total CO2e emissions.
-Scope 1 emission factors for fuels are typically average nd calorific values (the latest available at the end of the reporting year) from the UK nergy Security and Net Zero.
+We report fuel consumption by fuel type at site level using the environmental management system.
+Using calorific values, the fuel is then converted to energy consumption, in kilowatt hours (kWh), by fuel type, and is multiplied by the relevant CO2e emission factor to derive total CO2e emissions.
+Scope 1 emission factors for fuels are typically average fuel CO2e emissions factors and calorific values (the latest available at the end of the reporting year) from the UK Government Department for Energy Security and Net Zero.
 We apply product-specific factors, where available.
-Energy erived from our distillery by-product feedstock and processed by a third-party to generate ent of our decarbonisation, together with purchased renewable gas EACs (i.e., from supplied indirectly through the natural gas grid).
-This is reflected in data preparation n electricity as market-based emissions in line with the WRI/WBCSD GHG Protocol ricity consumption recorded on our environmental management system is multiplied by EACs, contracts, power purchase agreements and supplier utility emissions, as detailed in uidance.
-We use GHG Protocol Scope 2 guidance to ensure EACs and associated the required standards.
-GHG emission factors relating to indirect emissions are updated d of the financial year.
+Energy attribute certificates (EACs), derived from our distillery by-product feedstock and processed by a third-party to generate biomethane, form a component of our decarbonisation, together with purchased renewable gas EACs (i.e., from certificate-backed biomethane supplied indirectly through the natural gas grid).
+This is reflected in data preparation and aggregation.

-(Scope 1) emissions
+Indirect (Scope 2) emissions